 Roboti Publishing, Seattle

-The documentation is up to date with MuJoCo 1.40.
-The Reference chapter is not finished.
+The documentation is now complete and up to date with MuJoCo 1.50.

 This is an online book about the MuJoCo physics simulator.
 It contains all the information needed to use MuJoCo effectively.
 It includes introductory material, technical explanation of the underlying physics model and associated algorithms, specification of MJCF which is MuJoCo's XML modeling format, programming and reference guides for MuJoCo Pro which is a C/C++ SDK, and user guide for MuJoCo HAPTIX which is a stand-alone end-user product.
 Additional information, answers to user questions as well as a collection of models can be found on the MuJoCo Forum.

 MuJoCo stands for Multi-Joint dynamics with Contact.
 It is a physics engine aiming to facilitate research and development in robotics, biomechanics, graphics and animation, machine learning, and other areas where fast and accurate simulation of complex dynamical systems is needed.